ZhaoheDai/ZhaoheDai.github.io/_pages/research.md

 <hr>
 <h3>Fellowships & Awards</h3>

-I am grateful for the generous financial support from many organizations, including:
+I am grateful for the generous financial support and award from the organization and community, including:

 * 2024, Outstanding Advisor in the College of Engineering, Peking University (¥5,000)
 * 2020, Marie Skłodowska-Curie Individual Fellowship, European Commission (€224,933)